mattermost/docs/source/install/transport-encryption/config-database.rst

 If you are running Mattermost in a cluster, be sure to update the value on each node of the cluster.
-If you are using configuration in the database, be sure to update the systemd unit file as well to enable TLS for the configuration store.
+If you are using configuration in the database, be sure to update the ``systemd`` unit file and enable TLS for the configuration store.

-Afterwards, restart the Mattermost server and ensure the system is operational:
+Once complete, restart the Mattermost server and ensure the system is operational:

 .. code-block:: none